 EU/CoE support to the promotion of cultural diversity in Kosovo*

-Since 2004, the activities developed in Kosovo have been managed as a Joint Programme with the European Union, first through the Reconstruction Implementation Commission (RIC), followed up by the PCDK project phase I, and currently PCDK phase II.
+As from 2004, the activities developed in Kosovo were managed as a Joint Programme with the European Union, first through the Reconstruction Implementation Commission (+ Albanian version + Serbian version), followed by the PCDK project, phases I and II.

-The Joint Programme “European Union/Council of Europe Support to the Promotion of Cultural Diversity in Kosovo (PCDK)” has been carefully designed to ensure a cross-sectorial and integrated approach between its components and activities.
-The PCDK focuses on four major components: capacity development, education and public awareness, local economic development and community well-being, where all the elements come together in innovative pilot actions based on common heritage.
-In these initiatives, all stakeholders, from grassroots to central level, assume crucial roles and responsibilities.
+The Joint Programme “European Union/Council of Europe Support to the Promotion of Cultural Diversity in Kosovo (PCDK)” was carefully designed to ensure a cross-sectorial and integrated approach between its components and activities between 2009 and 2015.
+The PCDK focused on four major components: capacity development, education and public awareness, local economic development and community well-being, where all the elements came together in innovative pilot actions based on common heritage.
+In these initiatives, all stakeholders, from grassroots to central level, assumed crucial roles and responsibilities.

-The PCDK activities pay particular attention to the active engagement of society at all levels: community-based engagement through Civil Society Organisations, municipalities, regional authorities, and central level engagement through ministries.
-In this way, emphasis is placed on partnerships and on ownership of the process by all stakeholders.
+The PCDK activities paid particular attention to the active engagement of society at all levels: community-based engagement through Civil Society Organisations, municipalities, regional authorities, and central level engagement through ministries.
+In this way, emphasis was placed on partnerships and on ownership of the process by all stakeholders.

-This specific project aims at facilitating the development of viable heritage planning and management in Kosovo in accordance with European norms and standards.
-Cultural heritage is used as a tool for encouraging inter-community dialogue and fostering sustainable economic development for the well-being of all communities.
+This specific project aimed at facilitating the development of viable heritage planning and management in Kosovo in accordance with European norms and standards.
+Cultural heritage was used as a tool for encouraging inter-community dialogue and fostering sustainable economic development for the well-being of all communities.